 Nondestructive RAW Processing

-Once again, the name of the game is dynamic range.
-When the dynamic range of the scene exceeds the dynamic range of the camera sensor, the use of HDR is necessary.
-The HDR technique requires taking multiple images with different exposure values and merging them into an HDR image with an extended dynamic range.
-Merging JPEG images that were previously compressed and processed is less than ideal.
+The name of the game is dynamic range!
+The use of HDR is necessary when the dynamic range of the scene exceeds that of the camera sensor.
+Using the HDR technique allows us to take multiple images with varying exposure values and later merge them into a single HDR image with an extended dynamic range.
+Again, RAW images are ideal since merging compressed and processed JPEG images can produce less than stellar results.